How you can be seated in a

 cross-legged position supporting first one and then both ankles comfortably on

-position still.
 You experience the benefits of simple yoga

-When you become tired rest a while.
-When you have sufficient energy you can
+When you have sufficient energy you can begin again.

-You can ask a friend to
+You can ask a friend to observe the position

-observe the position of your body while you remain seated still.
-The friend needs to be confident that you
+of your body while you remain seated still.
+The

-will maintain the best position that you can.
-You need to be confident
+friend needs to be confident that you will maintain the best position that you

-that the friend will evaluate the important features of your physical position
+can.
+You need to be confident that the friend will evaluate the important

-and will suggest what parts of your position you can improve for your position
+features of your physical position and will suggest what parts of your position

-to be more beneficial as they see it.
-Another person can perceive only the
+to improve for your position to be more beneficial as they see it.
+Another

-external appearance of your position.
-Another person cannot perceive your
+person can perceive only the external appearance of your position.
+Another

-energy, muscular effort, tiring or rest nor if your
+person cannot perceive your energy, muscular effort or tiring nor if your

 breathing is free.

-The friend can observe
+The friend can observe these features of your

-these features of your position in the order that they’re listed here during
+position in the order that they’re listed here during the first few minutes of

-the first few minutes of a session of you remaining seated still:
+a session of you remaining still:

 1 You should be seated on a firm